MicrosoftDocs/dynamics365smb-docs/business-central/reports-bi-reporting.md

 ---
-title: Business Intelligence and Reporting Overview
+title: Analytics, business intelligence, and reporting overview
-description: Provides an overview of all the business intelligence and reporting features supported in Business Central.
+description: Provides an overview of all the analytics, business intelligence, and reporting features supported in Business Central.
 author: KennieNP
 ms.topic: get-started
 ms.devlang: al